ABOUT THE EVENT

 How do I guarantee getting the best seats for the competition?

-The best seats are set aside and held for sale as an all-event ticket.
-When tickets for individual competitions go on sale in late 2013, seats will be selected from the remaining inventory of the unsold all-event tickets.
+The best seats were set aside and held for sale as an all-event ticket.
+When tickets for single sessions went on sale in the fall of 2013, seats were selected from the remaining inventory of the unsold all-event tickets.

 If I buy an all-event ticket now, can I return it for a refund later?